jeet1995/cloud-simulator/cloud-simulator/README.md

     > gradle clean build run
  ```

+- NOTE: The execution runs for around 3 to 4 minutes

 ### About the application

 - In this application, I primarily aim to replicate a real world network of datacenter with switches (root, aggregate and edge switches) such that each